 Configure External Identity Provider in IFS IAM¶

-After pressing ‘Create’ following page will be displayed.
-When a ‘Idp Id’ is given a Redirect Uri will be created.
+After pressing Create, the following page will be displayed.
+When an IDP Id is given, a Redirect Uri will be created.
 Use that URI when performing the setup in the external identity provider.
 And then obtain the authorization endpoint and token endpoint from the external IDP.